darwin-morocho/flutter-meedu/website/docs/dependency-injection.md

 ## Factory

-If you want to get a new instance every time you call finf in that case you could use `factoryPut`
+If you want to get a new instance every time you call find in that case you could use `factoryPut`

 ```dart
 class AuthRepository {